repetier/Repetier-Firmware/README.txt

 2) Features

 - RAMP acceleration support.
+- Path planning for higher print speeds.
+- Trajectory smoothing for smoother lines.
+- Nozzle pressure control for improved print quality with RAMPS.
+- Fast - 16000 Hz stepper frequency is possible with a 16 MHz AVR.
 - Multiple extruder supported (experimental).
 - Standard ASCII and improved binary (Repetier protocol) communication.
 - Autodetect the command protocol, so it will work with any host software.